 I am a medical anthropologist, currently a Chancellor's Postdoctoral Fellow in the Department of Anthropology at the University of California, Davis.
 Previously, I was the Science, Justice, and Health Equity Postdoctoral Fellow at the Health Equity Institute at San Francisco State University.
 I received my PhD from the joint Medical Anthropology program at University of California, San Francisco/UC Berkeley, with a designated emphasis in Women, Gender, and Sexuality.

 My scholarship has a strong interdisciplinary approach to issues of aesthetics, affect, race, gender, body knowledge and modification, and social justice.
 In my research, I focus on the politics of reproduction, reproductive and sexual health, and health inequities in both global and national contexts.
 I situate my work at the intersection of medical anthropology, public health, black feminism, and science, technology, and society studies.
 I am currently working on a book manuscript about my research on voluntary tubal ligations in Brazil and other article manuscripts.
-I am also currently part of two collaborative projects:
+I am also currently part of three collaborative projects:

 1)Science FARE (Feminist, Anti-racist, Equity)

-2) REDESSAN's Mulheres Negras: Ampliando os Dizeres, Saberes, e Fazeres.
+2) REDESSAN's Mulheres Negras: Ampliando os Dizeres, Saberes, e Fazeres

 I incorporate the arts into my scholarship, as a tool for dissemination, methodology, and critical public engagement.
 I am currently editing my theatrical piece, "Securing Ties," which was a Semifinalist in the 2018 Bay Area Playwrights Festival.
 This builds on my experience developing theatrical material and performing in a UCB Black Theater Workshop production titled, "At Buffalo" in 2011.
 I assisted in data collection and as a capoeira consultant and performer for a theatrical piece about the Freddy Gray murder in Baltimore, written by Greg Pierotti.
 I have been a collaborator with Brazilian choreographer Isaura Oliveira as dance and capoeira performer since 2014 with the Teatro Brasileiro de Dança: The Bahia in Oakland Collective stage productions.
 I was a Yerba Buena Center for the Arts (YBCA) Equity Fellow (2016-2017).